Consumer cardholder terms

 10. Data Protection

 10.2.
-To comply with applicable know-your-client-rules and anti-money laundering regulations (such as the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and the Proceeds of Crime Act 2002, we and/or the Distributor and/or Payrnet and/or each of our banking providers and any other business partner (the “Partner”) shall be entitled to carry out all necessary verifications of your identity.
-The abovementioned Partner, Payrnet and the Distributor may use a recognised agency for this verification purposes (details of the agency used will be provided to you on request).
+To comply with applicable know-your-client-rules and anti-money laundering regulations (such as the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and the Proceeds of Crime Act 2002, we and/or the Distributor and/or each of our banking providers and any other business partner (the “Partner”) shall be entitled to carry out all necessary verifications of your identity.
+The above mentioned Partner and the Distributor may use a recognised agency for this verification purposes (details of the agency used will be provided to you on request).
 Such verifications will not affect your credit score but may leave a ‘soft footprint’ on your credit history.

 11. Fees and spending limits